Learn about the Certified Professional Midwife

 How can CPMs be a critical part in solving our maternity care crisis?

-CPMs are licensed in 33 states and the number is growing.
+CPMs are licensed in 39 states and the District of Columbia, including every state surrounding Georgia… and the number is growing.

 The CPM is a credential administered by the North American Registry of